From Washington, D.C. to New York City: 4 Best Ways to Get There

 2. From Washington, D.C. to New York by Car

 Keep in mind that there are several tolls along the way; an E-ZPass makes passage through toll plazas quicker.
+E-ZPass is a cashless toll device used by 19 northeast U.S. states.
 If you are renting a car and already have an E-ZPass, bring it with you to use, otherwise rental companies charge a daily fee to use their own transponders, or bill you later with an administrative fee.

 3. From Washington, D.C. to New York by Bus